Good Medicine - Residency I - Cover

 "Think it'll happen?"

 "I suspect, eventually, the pressure will be so great that the Accreditation Council will make changes to fend off legislation in other states.
 For the entire medical industry, the nightmare scenario is states having different, incompatible standards.
 That plays havoc with licensing and the ability of doctors to move from one state to another.
-It's the same with medical school, though adding Preceptorships doesn't create the same problem, though it does disadvantage students who don't have them."
+It's the same with medical school, though adding Preceptorships doesn't create the same problem, but it does disadvantage students who don't have them."

 "I can't imagine you closing an appendectomy without having had that extra experience."